hydrobricks/hydrobricks-doc/doc/basics.rst

 **HTI** is recommended for its physical realism, especially when snow and glacier melt dominate runoff processes. **TI** provides a practical simple option when radiation data is too long to compute.
-For more details, refer to Argentin et al.
+For more details, refer to Argentin2025_.
-(2025).

-References
-^^^^^^^^^^

-- Argentin, F., Horton, P., Schaefli, B., et al. (2025). *Hydrobricks: a modular framework for spatially distributed hydrological modeling*.
-Hydrology and Earth System Sciences.
-- Hock, R. (1999). *A distributed temperature-index ice- and snowmelt model including potential direct solar radiation*.
-J. Glaciol.
-- Rango, A., & Martinec, J. (1995). *Revisiting the degree-day method for snowmelt computations*.
-Water Resources Bulletin.

 .. _parameters: